 One of my colleagues once said to me “As artists, we live and die by our photographs.”
 In a portfolio situation, this could not be more true.
 A poor photograph of your artwork is hugely distracting and can really make or break an admission officer’s initial reaction to the work.

-A quality photograph of your artwork will have 1) even lighting, 2) be neatly cropped in Photoshop, 3) be appropriately color balanced, 4) be in focus, 5) taken on a high quality digital camera.
-Despite smart phones having decent cameras, they are definitely not sufficient for the quality of photograph you need for a portfolio.
-Invest the money and buy a high quality digital camera.
+A quality photograph of your artwork will have 1) even lighting, 2) be neatly cropped in Photoshop, 3) be appropriately color balanced, 4) be in focus, 5) taken on a DSLR digital camera.
+Smart phones today have excellent quality cameras that are probably acceptable, but nothing beats the quality of a DSLR camera.

 The student collage seen below has all of the requirements for an excellent photograph.